Thailand at a Glance

 March through June are typically the hottest months of the year in Thailand, with temperatures as high as 40°C not being out of ordinary.
 Be sure to bring plenty of sunblock, as the sun can be unforgiving during this time of the year.

 Thailand's monsoon season, also known as rainy season, lasts from July through October, typically peaking in September.
 In recent years, partly to boost tourism, rainy season has begun to be referred to as "green season" by the Thai Tourism Authority.
 Although it may seem like a sales gimmick, there is some truth to it.
 Visitors during this time will notice that foliage is noticeably more vibrant than other times of the year.
 This gives the entire country a slightly more "tropical" feel.
 Consequently, when the weather is good during rainy season -which it can be- it's actually the most beautiful time of the year.

 Festivals and National Holidays

-Another time to celebrate in Thailand is Yi Peng (in the north) and Loi Krathong (in the rest of the country) -- together, these comprise Thailand’s Festival of Lights.
+The next biggest holiday in Thailand is Yi Peng (in the north) and Loi Krathong (in the rest of the country).
+Together, these holidays comprise Thailand’s Festival of Lights, which is one of Southeast Asia's most photogenic occassions.
 During the Festival of Lights, which takes place on the evening of the full moon of the 12th month in the traditional Thai lunar calendar, people release khom loi (lit lanterns) into the night sky or krathong (small floating vessels made of banana stalks and decorated with flowers and candles) into bodies of water.
 The effect is extraordinary, as thousands of lit-up vessels float across the waters or up into the air.